Jericho/StrongGrid/README.md

 ## .NET framework suport

-StrongGrid supports the following .NET frameworks:
+StrongGrid supports the `4.5.2` .NET framework as well as `.Net Core`.

-- 4.5.2 (and more recent versions as well)
-- .Net Core

 ## Usage